 Common Scenarios where Return Codes are Suitable

-Return codes can be effective in various scenarios, including:
+Return codes can be effective in a multitude of scenarios, including:

-By leveraging return codes in these scenarios, developers can efficiently handle errors while adhering to established conventions and achieving optimal performance.
+Developers can efficiently handle errors by leveraging return codes in these scenarios while adhering to established conventions and achieving optimal performance.

 Choosing the Right Approach